1M4nt0/solidtime-vscode/README.md

 ## Features

 - Tracks time spent coding and syncs with your Solidtime account
-- Automatically sends time updates when a file change is detected or after a set interval
-- Pauses tracking after 2 minutes of inactivity
 - Provides commands to set and update your API key, API URL, and organization ID
-- Manual trigger for time updates
+- Project-based time tracking with workspace mappings
+- Display today's coding time in the status bar

 ## Usage